 How To Keep Moving & Stay Regular

 Have you ever been on a crowded subway train before?
 If so, then you know what it feels like to be crammed in such a tight space.
-Not only is it overcrowded, the trains are usually hot, messy from litter, lots of not so nice aromas and people are irritated from being so close to one another.
-It’s not such a pleasant experience.
+Not only is it overcrowded, but the trains are also usually hot, messy, and people are irritated from being so close to one another.

-When you’re constipated, the stool starts to get hard and is more difficult to pass.
+When you are constipated, the stool starts to get hard and gets more difficult to pass.
 Imagine being on the subway and you found out the subway car in front of you has now broken down.
-You have to wait at least 10 minutes before it starts moving up again.
+You may be waiting 10 minutes before it starts moving up again.
 However, that stool or subway car is now sitting still and everything behind it is delayed as well.
-This can cause all sort of issues for you.
+This can cause all sorts of issues for you.
 So, let’s keep the train rolling.
-Here are some tips and suggestions to help you loosen up the stool in your lower intestines and to making you feel good again.
+Below are some tips and suggestions to help you loosen up the stool in your lower intestines and to keep you regulated.

 If you feel like you’re struggling to use the bathroom and may be constipated, here are some questions to ask yourself.